 So Marx’s role was to use workers as “useful idiots” and blind tools, which they hoped to be able to manipulate.
 To carry on with their conspiracy in the name of the working class, they had to cultivate and shape all sorts of communist and socialist utopias.
 Marx hoped to exploit the jealousy of the stupid proletariat to enforce a hell on earth in which fear, suffering, terror and treason ruled supreme.

 From the beginning, the Marx myth was steeped in obfuscation.
-His father, Hirschel ha-Levi Marx — justice on the Supreme Court and linked to the Rothschilds — had opportunistically converted to Christianity in 1816.
+His father, Hirschel ha-Levi Marx — a justice on the Supreme Court with links to the Rothschilds — had opportunistically converted to Christianity in 1816.
 What a coinkydink given that Hirschel’s father was a famous chief rabbi in Cologne.
 His father-in-law was also a rabbi.

 Then, by sheer coinkydink, young Marx went to a Jesuit school at the same time he went to a Talmudic school, where he learned that Jews must rule the world.
 Bernard Lazar [Lazana] (1865-1903), a well-known functionary and publicist within Judaism, confirmed that Marx had been affected by Talmudism.